kheops2713/telecomix-openvpn/Windows/README.txt

 iii.
 As administrator, open two Command Prompt windows.
 In
       Windows 7/Vista you will be able to do this by right clicking on the icon and choosing  "Run as administrator".
-      Issue in each window the next: (Or you can just start "obfsproxy.cmd" then "openvpn-obfsproxy.cmd" as
+      Issue in each window the next:
-      administrator too.
-These files is in this repository too)

     A:
         cd /